MonksAndNinjas/monks-and-ninjas-sinatra/spec.md

       Posts contains get, post, patch, delete routes.
 User contains get, post, and patch routes, but not destroy.

 - [ ] Include user input validations
+      User activerecord table contains password_digest which allows user model to contain securd password.
+When user logs-in, in post login in users controller a user.authenticate method is used to make sure user exists and correct user information is brought up.

+      In post controller post /signup route, !params[:username].empty? && !params[:email].empty? && !params[:password].empty?, are used to make sure user does not submit empty information, otherwise redirected to signup again.

 - [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code